Skip to content

 How it applies

-Experience beats process when you've seen the patterns before.
+Pattern recognition beats process when you've seen it all before.

 Why it matters